Anamitapowwow/anamitanuva/index.md

  <p>Provided support to Assistant Vice Presidents, Specialists, and Collectors to reduce delinquency and clean up portfolio.
 Additionally, I created employee productivity indicators to identify and improve employee productivity. </p>

  <h4>Micro-Enterprise Development Intern, International Rescue Committee</h4>
- <p> Helped clients to starting their own businesses through marketing and business sector research.
+ <p> Helped clients to start their own businesses through marketing and business sector research.
 I reached out to various donors and partnered with various banks, as
 well as Arizona State University departments, to further strengthen the relationship of IRC with the organizations.
 These experiences helped me to develop my data analysis, communication, organizational and leadership skills.</p>